 The UA Library can help you select the most appropriate metadata standard to use.
 Contact Chris Kollen, Data Curation Librarian.

 When creating metadata, a best practice is to use controlled vocabulary, standard terminology for your discipline.
-Using an accepted standard, controlled vocabulary or an authority list (such as the Library of Congress Authorities), will help in the retrieving and indexing of your data.
+Using an accepted standard, controlled vocabulary or an authority list will help in the retrieving and indexing of your data.